 What’s it like riding the Rad Power Bikes RadRunner?

-There are no standard gears to speak of however which makes this single speed bike (there’s only one gear because of how the electric drive chain with a geared hub motor works) a bit awkward and stiff to ride without the power assist activated, but who buys an electric bike to use it as a standard bike?
-No one, that’s who.
+There are no standard gears to speak of however which makes this single-speed ebike (there’s only one gear because of how the electric drive chain with a geared hub motor works) a bit awkward and stiff to ride without the power assist activated, but who buys an electric bike to use it as a standard bike?

-Yes, they are, this is due to the flattened shape on the ends of each handgrip (seen in the image above).
+Yes, the handlebars on the RadRunner eBike are comfortable and this is due in part to the flattened shape on the ends of each handgrip (seen in the image above).
+The flattened shape allows you to rest your palms comfortably around the handlebars.

-How stable is the RadRunner on different surfaces
+How stable is the RadRunner bike when riding on different surfaces

-There are no suspension forks which is a definite downside to the ride feel
+The RadRunner eBike does not have suspension forks which is a definite downside to the smoothness of the ride (BUT THERE’S A SOLUTION!)

-WANT A SMOOTHER RIDE with additional extras?
-The RadRunner Plus is for you.
+WANT A SMOOTHER RIDE with additional extras and suspension?
+The RadRunner Plus is the ultimate RadRunner UPGRADE!

 - Front suspension fork for smooth rides outside the city and on the trail bike paths.